 }

 To test the client, we use the OctoPrint docker image and spin up a local instance that the client can interface with.
 To spin up an instance, you will need docker installed.
-Then simply go cd
+Then simply cd into the __tests__/octoprint directory and run:

 docker-compose up

-To create the Octoprint instance that can be accessed via http://localhost
+To create the Octoprint instance that can be accessed at http://localhost.

 The docs have been produced using TypeDoc and can be accessed here.